 Eat It All: There were plenty of ways to die on the early American frontier — but one of the weirdest was called “rabbit starvation.”
 Novice trappers, hunters and wanna-be mountain men would occasionally die from eating only lean meat (no fat or carbs) for weeks on end.
 For a more contemporary example of this, author Jon Krakauer speculated in his popular book Into the Wild that Chris McCandless might have died from this odd form of acute malnutrition.
 The take away here is very simple.
 When hunting, fishing, or trapping strive to collect animals with higher amounts of body fat, then eat ample amounts of fat and organs along with the meat.
 An animal-based menu of meat, organs, and fat sustains our cousins in the arctic who are eating a traditional diet, and it can keep us alive too.

-Don’t Be Picky: In a grid-down situation, you may have to get creative.
+Don't Be Picky: In a grid-down situation, you may have to get creative.
 Bugs are surprisingly nutritious and safe to eat — if you choose edible species and cook them thoroughly.
 Termites are my top recommendation, as they have the highest calorie count of commonly available insects and arthropods (up to 6 calories per gram).
 Do your research, determine edible species, and cook them to destroy pathogens and parasites.
+By doing your due diligence, you can avoid those pesky foraging myths that can get you or your loved ones killed.